Valtetsi (village): Historical Synopsis

 The disaster that both wars caused in the region, slowly overcame as the rest of Greece with the help of the Marshall Plan and the doctrine of rebuilding Europe.
 With the accession of the country to the European Union, progress arrived to the villages, mainly in terms of communication.
 New roads and tunnels were built with European funds and telephone netting plus TV provision finished with centuries of isolation.

-Today's Valtetsi is a touristic attraction, showing the typical highland mountain village with a number of nearly 300 semi-stable people living.
+Today's Valtetsi is a touristic attraction, showing the typical highland mountain village with a number of nearly 300 people living.
 When the month of the Anniversary of the Greek War of Independence arrives, a new revolution, takes place with historical re-enactments and special celebrations which are attended by national and regional political celebrities.

 Valtetsi during the Greek War of Independence

 In 1821, when the Greek War of Independence broke out, Valtetsi became the key headquarters of the revolutionary army.
 The short distance within the village and Tripolis -which being the capital of the Ottoman vilayet of Morea became the main objective of the rebels- and the topographic characteristics of the place made Theodoros Kolokotronis to choose it as his stronghold prior to the final assault.

 The Maniots, under the leadership of Kyriakoulis Mavromichalis and with the help of the local villagers, succeeded in fortifying the four hilltops by building small housetowers and installing defensive batteries.
 During the Battle of Valtetsi, the combined action of the Maniot warriors and the local brigands helped the Greek side to win the battle and to take effective control nearly half of the Peloponessus.

 Prior to the Siege of Tripolitsa, Petros Mavromichalis, the commander-in-chief and bey of Mani arrived to the village with a strong army and camped at Valtetsi, establishing the Maniot seat of campaign and headquarters for the first time since the medieval period outside the limits of Laconia.
 During the siege itself, the Valtetsiotes fought under the command of Petrobey and took part in the capture of the city.

 In the following years, with the liberation of Greece, Valtetsi remained very close to Kolokotronis' affections.
 All the villages in the mountainous Arcadia and Valtetsi in particular were extremely loyal to the military party and their leaders such as the proper Kolokotronis, Nikitaras or the Mavromichaleoi against the civil party of Alexandros Mavrokordatos and the Aromanian blooded Kolettis, what made them to staunchly oppose the Bavarian regency as well as the Capodistrian government which they saw as undermining the local regional interests in behalf of centralization of power following Adamantios Korais' principles of a national, western, unitarian and homogenous state.